- Senior Solicitor

 During the school year, you probably already have a schedule that works for you and your family.
 But, the school holidays can throw everything off track.
-With the Easter holidays approaching you may be wondering how to manage childcare arrangements, travel abroad, holiday activities and more.
+With the holidays approaching you may be wondering how to manage childcare arrangements, travel abroad, holiday activities and more.

 Navigating these situations without arguments is certainly a challenging, even stressful, task.
 Our guide to school holidays as a separated parent will help you understand your rights and provide advice on managing the holidays with as little hassle as possible.

 The law doesn’t set out what’s to happen regarding contact on special occasions and holidays.
 However, when putting arrangements in place for contact, it must be in the best interests of the children.